p2sr/rules/content/02_general-rules/04_asset-modifications.md

 ### Asset Modifications

-The asset modification rules will be split into their respective categories that are seen when looking at the main pak01_dir.vpk in the game’s files.
-There will also be a “General Rules” category that applies to any kind of asset modification.
+We have strict rules regarding which assets are allowed to be changed from their defaults during runs, which (unless otherwise specified) are shared across all games and categories.
+These rules vary depending on the kind of asset being modified.

 #### General Rules